-The geostatistical approach bases on the assumption that the observed data is a realization of a continuously indexed spatial stochastic process, also refereed to as random field
+The geostatistical approach is based on the assumption that the observed data is a realization of a continuously indexed spatial stochastic process, also refereed to as random field

 \[Z(\cdot) \equiv \{Z(s):s \in D\}\]